edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

 {% include figure image_path="/content/uploads/2016/02/005-VPC08.png" caption="Figure 9: Create a Security Group for Railgun" %}

 For the newly created Railgun security group, add an Inbound Rule.
-Select &#8220;Custom TCP Rule&#8221; with the protocol TCP and the port range 2408.
+Select "Custom TCP Rule" with the protocol TCP and the port range 2408.
 As the Source you can select 0.0.0.0/0 to open up access to all of the public Internet.
 As an alternative you could limit access even further to the [CloudFlare IP ranges](https://www.cloudflare.com/ips/) only (See Figure 8).

 {% include figure image_path="/content/uploads/2016/02/005-VPC09.png" caption="Figure 10: Configure the Inbound Rules for the Railgun Security Group" %}